 Jochum Wiersma, Small Grains Specialist

-In the past week, I have had several calls about wheat fields that showed severe 'disease' on the flag leaf.
-The symptoms were always described as a dying back of the flag leaf from the tip of the leaf downwards (Photo 1 and 2).
+Under certain conditions, the appearance of necrotic areas on flag leaves in wheat can look like a severe disease outbreak.
+Symptoms can be described as a dying back of the flag leaf from the tip of the leaf downwards (Photo 1 and 2).

 Photo 1.
 Effect of hot, dry, and windy weather on young and tender flag leafs on the variety 'Glenn.'